Blog post structure is just as important as the content itself.

 There’s no hard rule on how many headings you should have in your post.

 I find it much easier to create content when the headers are in place before I start.
-This helps plan out the post and ensure that the main point isn’t being dragged out.
+This helps plan the post and ensure the main point isn’t dragged out.

 I, however, typically write more per heading than the average person.
-Having at least one H2 every 300-400 words is a good foundation to start, but this differs depending on the topic, writing style, and the depth of general information.
+Having at least one H2 every 300-400 words is a good starting point, but this varies depending on the topic, writing style, and the depth of general information.

-If you can’t break up the content with a new header, consider adding a different formatting option, like those I mentioned in this post, ot help break up the flow.
+If you can’t break up the content with a new header, consider adding a different formatting option, like those I mentioned in this post, to help break up the flow.

 Where should I place internal links in my blog posts?

-Aim for 2-3 internal links per post, unless the post is a pillar post.
+Aim for 2-3 internal links per post, unless it’s a pillar post.

-Pillar posts are generally much longer than standard posts and act as a hub for specific clusters.
-It’s usual for each header to be its own post, which leads to more internal linking opportunities.
+Pillar posts are generally much longer than standard posts and serve as hubs for specific clusters.
+It’s common for each header to be its own post, which creates more internal linking opportunities.

 2-3 for regular posts is a good starting point.
 It’s not a hard rule, though.
-If your content is perfectly written to include four contextual links, then go for it.
+If your content is perfectly written and includes four contextual links, go for it.

 I generally view the post from a reader’s perspective, and a wall of internal links can often be off-putting.